ECMWFCode4Earth/wildfire-forecasting/README.md

 ## Running Inference

 * **Examples**:<br>
-  The [Inference_2_1.ipynb](examples/Inference_2_1.ipynb) and [Inference_4_10.ipynb](examples/Inference_4_10.ipynb) notebooks demonstrate the end-to-end procedure of loading data, creating model from saved checkpoint, and getting the predictions for 2 day input, 1 day output; and 4 day input, 10 day output experiments respectively.
+  The [Inference_2_1.ipynb](examples/Inference_2_1.ipynb), [Inference_4_10.ipynb](examples/Inference_4_10.ipynb), [Inference_4_14.ipynb](examples/Inference_4_14.ipynb), [Inference_7_21.ipynb](examples/Inference_7_21.ipynb)notebooks demonstrate the end-to-end procedure of loading data, creating model from saved checkpoint, and getting the predictions for 2 day input, 1 day output; and 4 day input, 10 day output, 4 day input, 14 day output and 7 day input, 21 day output experiments respectively.
 * **Testing data**:<br>
   Ensure the access to fwi-forcings and fwi-reanalysis data.
-Limited sample data is available at `gs://deepfwi-mini-sample` (Released for educational purposes only).
+Limited sample data is available at `gs://deepgeff-data-v0` (Released for educational purposes only).
 * **Pre-trained model**:<br>
   Pre-trained models are stored in [this](src/model/checkpoints/pre_trained) directory.
 Set the `$CHECKPOINT_FILE ` or pass the directory path through the argument.
 * **Run the inference script**:<br>